Supporting renewable energy developments in Tonga through TREP

 Background

-Tonga comprises more than 170 South Pacific islands, many of which are uninhabited.
-Like most island nations in the Pacific, it is facing the large and looming threats of climate change, including rising sea levels and more frequent and more intense storms.
-To meet its clean energy goals and mitigate climate risk, Tonga is aiming to be powered by 70% renewable energy by 2030, reducing its heavy reliance on imported diesel.
+Tonga comprises 171 South Pacific islands, 45 of which are inhabited, with a population of a little over 100,000.
+Like most island nations in the Pacific, it is threatened by rising sea levels and intense storms.
+Tonga aims to be powered by 70% renewable energy by 2030, reducing its reliance on imported diesel.

 Solution

-Entura undertook technical, financial and economic feasibility assessments and due diligence on each of these projects, supporting Tonga’s applications for project finance.
-We also supported Tonga through the procurement of these projects, with the final tender closing in 2019.
+Entura was contracted by the ADB to review feasibility for TREP, procure contractors, and subsequently to provide ongoing support during construction.
+We undertook technical, financial and economic due diligence on each of the projects, supporting Tonga’s applications for project finance.
+We then supported Tonga through the procurement of these projects, writing specifications and bidding documents for the EPC construction tenders, and supporting the tendering, evaluation and selection processes resulting in construction contract award.

-With travel to the country on hold, Entura has adapted to the remote working conditions by facilitating aspects such as detailed design reviews, remote witnessing of factory acceptance testing for key equipment, guiding community engagement and safeguards monitoring on the ground.
-Entura’s team also includes a local Tongan engineer, providing construction supervision for the initial civil aspects of the works and presence on site.
+The COVID-19 pandemic created a range of challenges for maintaining progress.
+We worked closely with TPL and the project management unit to manage risks and expedite tasks where possible.
+During the period of international travel restrictions, we adapted by facilitating aspects of the project remotely, such as detailed design reviews, remote witnessing of factory acceptance testing (FAT) for key equipment, and guiding community engagement and safeguards monitoring.
+Our team included a local engineer, providing construction supervision for the initial civil aspects of the works and presence on site.

 Services provided